Preparatory instrument training

 – learning a new thing 0-3 points

-– understanding an instrument 0-3 points
+– understanding an instrument 0-3 points - Interview, 0-1 points

 The group exercise is divided into several sections, which help to form a picture of what might be the most suitable first instrument and group for the applicant to try out.
 The scoring of the interview will take into account the impression of the applicant’s motivation and abilities.

-There are a limited number of places available.
-It is possible that an applicant cannot be offered a place even if all the conditions are met.
+There are a limited number of student places available.
+It is possible that an applicant cannot be offered a student place even if all the criteria are met.
 In such a situation, the applicant will be on the waiting list and, if a suitable group is found, a place will be offered immediately.
 This can happen at any point in the academic year and does not commit the applicant to accepting a place.

 >> Check the application guidelines and apply for the instrumental training.